Mnolasco06/Ecobank-2.0/README.md

 - **Card Management**: Handles card details including number and credit limits.
 - **News Updates**: Provides latest news related to banking operations.

+## How to Run

+1. Clone the repository.
+2. Import the project into your IDE (e.g., IntelliJ IDEA, NetBeans).
+3. Ensure you have a running instance of MySQL or any other supported database.
+4. Update the `application.properties` file with your database connection details.
+5. Run the application using your IDE or via the command line using `mvn spring-boot:run`.
+6. Access the application endpoints via [http://localhost:8080](http://localhost:8080).

+## Contributing

+Feel free to fork the repository and submit pull requests.

 ## Class Diagram

 ```mermaid